-- Bucket A bucket is an unbounded but named collection of files identified by paths.
-Every file has a unique path within a bucket. - Path A path is a unique identifier for a file within a bucket.
-A path is an arbitrary string of bytes.
-Paths contain forward slashes at access control boundaries.
-Forward slashes (referred to as the path separator) separate path components.
-An example path might be videos/carlsagan/gloriousdawn.mp4, where the path components are videos, carlsagan, and gloriousdawn.mp4.
-Unless otherwise requested, we encrypt paths before they ever leave the customer's application's computer. - File or Object A file (or object) is the main data type in our system.
-A file is referred to by a path, contains an arbitrary amount of bytes, and has no minimum or maximum size.
-A file is represented by an ordered collection of one or more segments.
+- Bucket A bucket is an unbounded but named collection of objects (or files) identified by object keys.
+Every object has a unique key within a bucket. - Object Key An object key is a unique identifier for an object (or file) within a bucket.
+An object key is an arbitrary string of bytes.
+Object keys, like traditional filesystem paths, contain forward slashes at access control boundaries.
+Forward slashes (referred to as the path separator) separate object key path components.
+An example object key might be videos/carlsagan/gloriousdawn.mp4, where the path components are videos, carlsagan, and gloriousdawn.mp4.
+Unless otherwise requested, we encrypt paths before they ever leave the customer's application's computer. - Object (or File) An object (or file) is the main data type in our system.
+An object is referred to by an object key, contains an arbitrary amount of bytes, and has no minimum or maximum size.
+An object is represented by an ordered collection of one or more segments.
 Segments have a fixed maximum size.
-A file also supports a limited amount of key/value user-defined fields called extended attributes.
-Like paths, the data contained in a file is encrypted before it ever leaves the client computer. - Extended attribute An extended attribute is a user defined key/value field that is associated with a file.
-Like other per-file metadata, extended attributes are stored encrypted. - Segment A segment represents a single array of bytes, between 0 and a user-configurable maximum segment size.
+An object also supports a limited amount of key/value user-defined fields called object metadata.
+Like object keys, the data contained in an object is encrypted before it ever leaves the client computer. - Object metadata Object metadata are user defined key/value fields that are associated with an object.
+Object metadata are stored encrypted. - Segment A segment represents a single array of bytes, between 0 and a Satellite-defined maximum segment size.
 See section 4.8.2 for more details. - Remote Segment A remote segment is a segment that will be erasure encoded and distributed across the network.
 A remote segment is larger than the metadata required to keep track of its bookkeeping, which includes information such as the IDs of the nodes that the data is stored on.